ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 which uses the "@" notation familiar from email addresses.

-Running either one of these commands will establish a connection between the user's local computer and the remote server, and start a new shell session on the remote computer.
-As part of setting up that connection, the `ssh` command might ask for the user's password, in which case the user will have to enter the password that was assigned to them by the server's administrator.
-After the SSH connection has been established and while it remains active, anything typed into the terminal on which the `ssh` command was run will be forwarded to the shell on the remote server, and any output from that remote shell or programs run within it will be forwarded to, and printed by, the terminal on the user's local computer.
-In other words, users can interact with the remote shell running on the remote server in the same way as with the local shell on their local computer, but any commands executed in that remote shell will be run on the remote server.
-Finally, when the user shuts down the remote shell, for example via the `exit` command, the SSH connection will be closed, and the terminal on the user's local computer will control the local shell again.
+Running either one of these commands will establish a connection between your local computer and the remote server, and start a new shell session on the remote computer.
+As part of setting up that connection, the `ssh` command might ask for your password, in which case you will have to enter not your password for your local computer, but the password for the remote server that was assigned to you by the server's administrator.
+As usual, the password will not be echoed back to you as you enter it.
+After the SSH connection has been established, anything you type into the terminal from which the `ssh` command was run will be forwarded to the shell on the remote server, and any output from that remote shell, or from programs run within it, will be forwarded to, and printed by, the terminal on your local computer.
+In other words, you can interact with the remote shell running on the remote server in the same way as with the local shell on your local computer, but any commands executed in that remote shell will be run on the remote server.
+Finally, when you shut down the remote shell, for example by entering the `exit` command, the SSH connection will be closed, and the terminal on your local computer will control your local shell again.

 A brief SSH session might proceed like this:

 ````
 me@mypc$ ssh testuser@testserver
-testuser@testserver's password:
+testuser@testserver's password: ************
 Last login: Mon Dec  4 12:00:59 2023 from 192.168.2.109
 testuser@testserver$ date
 Tue Dec  5 09:03:13 PST 2023